How I Use Carb Cycling to Reset My Adrenals, Stress Levels and Sleep

 Here is a sample of my own typical carb cycling day:

-Wake up: drink water and/or a Good Morning Gut-Brain Tonic
+Wake up: drink a good amount of water and/or a Good Morning Gut-Brain Tonic

-Get outside: take a long or short walk with hubby and dog and/or water the yard (another option is having your coffee or tea outside) to get morning sunlight to trigger optimal cortisol production
+Get outside: take a long or short walk with hubby and dog and/or water the yard (another option is having your coffee or tea outside) to get morning sunlight to trigger optimal cortisol production.
+I'm struggling with this now that I have a child so it's something I need to get back to.

 Breakfast: 2 eggs any style (palm-sized protein portion), cooked in ghee or olive oil (golf-ball portion of fat), 1/4 cup of black beans (golf-ball portion of carbs), sauteed greens (all you can eat veggies)

-Dinner: 3-4 oz. of grass-fed steak or hamburger (palm-sized protein portion), stir fry cooked in olive oil (all you can eat veggies with healthy fat), a large yam with pastured butter or cup of fried potatoes cooked in olive oil (3 golf-ball portions of carbs plus more fat)
+Dinner: 3-4 oz. of grass-fed steak or hamburger (palm-sized protein portion), stir fry cooked in olive oil (all you can eat veggies with healthy fat), a large yam with pastured butter, baked potato with butter and sour cream or cup of fried potatoes cooked in olive oil (3 golf-ball portions of carbs plus more fat)

-Bedtime snack/dessert (if needed): a 1/2 cup of plain sheep's yogurt (perfect balance of protein, carbs and fats) with cinnamon (helps balance blood sugar) and walnuts (healthy fat and contain melatonin-- sleep hormone) and some blueberries or banana (starchy carbs)
+Bedtime snack/dessert (if needed): a 1/2 cup of plain sheep's yogurt (perfect balance of protein, carbs and fats) with cinnamon (helps balance blood sugar) and walnuts (healthy fat and contain melatonin-- sleep hormone) and some chopped apple or banana (starchy carbs)

 Again, we are all unique so use what you will in this post.
 I recommend playing around with carb cycling to see if it fits your needs and order the book if you want more details on how to reset your adrenals!